Monday, October 21, 2024

 A third flaw, which I think is common among the older Tonner dolls, is that the heels of Ellowyne's shoes had fallen off.
 Fortunately, the heels were included, so I used some hot glue to put them back on.

 This doll also didn't come with her poem card.
 I spent a lot of time trying to track down Languid's poem online, and managed to find parts of it visible in an Etsy sale photograph.
+Then, to my delight, Séverine came to the rescue in the comments section with the full poem.
+I'm so happy!
 It reads:

 I started the day